bvulaj/ask-these-questions/README.md

 * Do people often eat meals at the office?
 Is it ever provided by the company?
 * How many hours a week does senior management work?
 * Are senior managers accessible to developers?
+* What are some common qualities of the top performers in <role> at the company?
+* What are some of your favorite perks of working at the company?
+* What is the turnover like at the company and the team I'd be joining?

 ## Financials, business model and growth
 * Are you profitable?